ahmedhasandrlnd/dog_breed_classifier/README.md

 For information regarding the requirement packages check the file requirement.txt.
 To train the network, we need an access to CUDA supported GPU.

 ### Notebook
-The whole project is self-contatined with necessary outputs and explainations in the dog_app.ipynb notebook
+The whole project is self-contatined with necessary outputs and explainations in the dog_app.ipynb notebook.